Updated: Jun 15, 2021

 My Injection Station

 Day 2- Sunday night- same injections.
-Called the fertility doctor on call because I wasn't sure I did it right, again.
-(I did)
+Called the fertility doctor on call because I wasn't sure I did the injection right (I did).

-Day 3- Monday morning- Headaches begin and ooo boy they sucked.
+Day 3- Monday morning- Headaches begin and they sucked.
 Lasted for hours and made it hard to accomplish anything.
 Did the same injections this evening also.

 Day 4- Tuesday- Headaches return and same thing as day before but now I am getting used to doing the injections.